susanev/uw-stars-cse/142/style.md

 * Method commends should describe what the method does and not how it does it; they should also detail the parameters and the return value (if any)

 ### Printing
-* `main` should generally not contain any print statments
+* `main` should generally not contain any print statements
 * To print a blank line use `System.out.println()`, do not use `System.out.println("")`
 * Use `println` statements instead of `print` statements that end with `\n`
 * When printing a `\n` character, then use `printf` and not `print` or `println`